-- If the engine is stopped using the engine stop switch and the key is in the "ON" position, the EPS warning light comes on to indicate that the power assistance for the steering is not functioning. - If the steering load is too heavy (i.e., excessive steering use when the ATV is traveling at a slow speed), the power assist is reduced to protect the EPS motor from overheating.
+- 4 - If the engine is stopped using the engine stop switch and the key is in the " [] " (on) position, the EPS warning light comes on to indicate that the power assistance for the steering is not functioning. - If the steering load is too heavy (i.e., excessive steering use when the ATV is traveling at a slow speed), the power assist is reduced to protect the EPS motor from overheating.

-On-Command four-wheel-drive indicator "벍", On-Command differential gear lock indicator "벍" and indicator light "DIFF.
+On-Command four-wheel-drive indicator " 법", On-Command differential gear lock indicator " 벌" and indicator light "DIFF.
 LOCK"

-The On-Command four-wheel-drive indicator "" comes on when the On-Command four-wheel-drive switch is set to the "4WD" position.

-The On-Command differential gear lock indicator "" and the On-Command differential gear lock indicator light "DIFF.
+The On-Command four-wheel-drive indicator " " comes on when the On-Command four-wheeldrive switch is set to the "4WD" position.
+The On-Command differential gear lock indicator "賞" and the On-Command differential gear lock indicator light "DIFF.
 LOCK" come on when the On-Command differential gear lock switch is set to the "LOCK" position.

-- Due to the synchronizing mechanism in the differential gear case, the four-wheel-drive indicator may not come on until the ATV starts moving. - When the On-Command differential gear lock switch is set to "LOCK", the indicator "

-" and the indicator light "DIFF.
-LOCK" will flash until the differential gear is locked.
-If the indicator and the indicator light continue to flash, the differential is not locked.
-In this case, start moving to allow time for the differential to lock.
+- Due to the synchronizing mechanism in the differential gear case, the four-wheel-drive indicator may not come on until the ATV starts moving. - When the On-Command differential gear lock switch is set to "LOCK" or "4WD", the indicator "a" and the indicator light "DIFF.
+LOCK" will flash until the differential gear is completely locked or unlocked.
+If the indicator and the indicator light continue to flash, the differential is not completely locked or unlocked.
+In this case, start moving to allow time for the differential to lock or unlock.

-Multi-function display
+EBU30493 Multi-function display